agentstudio-ai/AgentStudio.AI.Core/README.md

 3. Test changes using the build script: `./build.ps1`
 4. Submit a pull request

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a detailed list of changes, new features, and bug fixes in each version.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.